top of page

 A DSEI exhibition stand builder with proven experience

-DSEI takes place at ExCeL London every two years and consistently attracts senior delegations from across the defence, security, and government sectors.
-Getting your stand right is not optional.
-As an experienced DSEI exhibition stand builder, Noisy&Co understands the unique demands of the show, from the complex logistics of ExCeL London to the specific requirements of exhibiting defence and security technology in a controlled environment.
+DSEI takes place at ExCeL London every two years and consistently attracts senior delegations from across the defence, security, and government sectors from over 100 nations.
+As an experienced DSEI exhibition stand builder, Noisy&Co understands the complex logistics of ExCeL London and the specific requirements of exhibiting defence and security technology in a controlled environment.
+We have delivered projects ranging from compact technical briefing environments to large-format stands, and we also build exhibition stands at Eurosatory and other major international defence events.

 Trade show content